NishConsulting/quirx/README.md

 ## License

 Qui℞ is Copyright © 2015 Nish Consulting.
 It is free software, and may be redistributed under the terms specified in the [LICENSE](LICENSE) file.

-## Project tracker

-We are using [Pivotal Tracker](https://www.pivotaltracker.com/n/projects/1370420) to manage this project.